egobude/docker-project-template/README.md

     docker-compose up -d

-After that your project should be up and running.
-You can reach your project under http://<YOUR_IP_ADRESS:32831
+You can reach your project under http://<YOUR_IP_ADRESS:1234

 ## General tips

 ### How to change the port?

-If you want to change the port you have to do this in the [docker-compose.yml](https://github.com/egobude/docker-neos-template/blob/master/docker-compose.yml) file and in the Nginx configuration under [Configuration/Docker/default.conf](https://github.com/egobude/docker-neos-template/blob/master/Configuration/Docker/default.conf)
+If you want a different port than 1234 you can edit the environment variable `NGINX_PORT` in the [.env](https://github.com/egobude/docker-neos-template/blob/master/.env) file.